momotofu/programming-notes/web/server-design.md

 ### Post-Redirect-Get or PRG
 A client POSTs to a server to create or update a resource; on success, the server replies not with a 200 OK but with a 303 redirect.
 The redirect causes the client to GET the created or updated resource.
+One big advantage of Post-Redirect-Get is that as a user, every page you actually see is the result of a GET request, which means you can bookmark it, reload it, and so forth — without ever accidentally resubmitting a form.

 For the messageboard server, Post-Redirect-Get means: